hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 ---
 title: A Horizontal Scroll List and Custom Keyboard Navigation
+description: An exploration of component keyboard control and interactions with large sections of focusable content.
-subtitle: An exploration of component keyboard control and interactions with large sections of focusable content.
+subtitle: An exploration of component keyboard control and interactions with large sections of focusable content
 ogImage: /assets/social/a-horizontal-scroll-list-and-custom-keyboard-navigation.png
 date: 2021-11-15
 ---